bytedance/videx/README.md

 VIDEX consists of two parts:

-- **VIDEX-MySQL**: Conducted a thorough review of over 90 interface functions in the MySQL handler, and implement the index-related parts.
+- **VIDEX-Optimizer-Plugin** (abbr. **VIDEX-Optimizer**): Conducted a thorough review of over 90 interface functions in the MySQL handler, and implement the index-related parts.
-- **VIDEX-Statistic-Server**: The cost estimation service calculates NDV and Cardinality based on collected statistical information and estimation algorithms, and returns the results to the VIDEX-MySQL instance.
+- **VIDEX-Statistic-Server** (abbr. **VIDEX-Statistic**): The cost estimation service calculates NDV and Cardinality based on collected statistical information and estimation algorithms, and returns the results to the VIDEX-Optimizer instance.

 VIDEX creates an individual virtual database according to the specified target database in the raw instance, containing a series of tables with the same DDL, but replacing the engine from `InnoDB` to `VIDEX`.